sanctuuary/APE_readthedocs/docs/ape-web/setup.rst

 Running the container
 ~~~~~~~~~~~~~~~~~~~~~

-You can now start APE Web by running:
+After configuring APE Web, you can start APE Web by running:

 .. code-block:: shell

   docker-compose up -d

-You should now have a running instance of APE Web.

 Creating the first administrator account (Docker)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~